Mintzmyer/3DBoggleSolver/README.md

 # 3DBoggleSolver
-Solves Boggle-like puzzle with 3D 4x4x4 cube of letters
+Solves a Boggle-ish puzzle with 3D 4x4x4 cube of letters
             Samantha Mintzmyer

+    To run:
+    * Clone the repository
+    * Use cmake to build project
+    * Use make to compile project

 —-Contents-—